 Skip to navigation menu

 Cardiff University is committed to ensuring that everyone who has the ability to study at Cardiff is able to do so whatever their financial circumstances.
-Cardiff University Bursaries will be available in 2014 to provide additional financial support if you are from a lower income background.
+Cardiff University Bursaries were available in 2014 to provide additional financial support if you are from a lower income background.
 This money is available on top of government funded maintenance grants and loans.

 In order to qualify you must be:

 Please note: NHS funded students are not eligible for Cardiff University bursaries because the NHS provides alternative funding support.
 You should read the terms and conditions for full information about eligibility (see right hand side column).

 In 2015, bursaries will be £1,000.
 This bursary relates to the 2015/16 academic year.
 Details of any bursaries available in future years will be posted on our website closer to the time.